davidfig/pixi-dashed-line/README.md

-    width?=1 - width of the dashed line color?=0xffffff - color of the dashed line alpha?=1 - alpha of the dashed line
+    width?=1 - width of the dashed line color?=0xffffff - color of the dashed line alpha?=1 - alpha of the dashed line options.cap? - add a PIXI.LINE_CAP style to dashed lines (only works for useTexture: false) options.join? - add a PIXI.LINE_JOIN style to the dashed lines (only works for useTexture: false) }
-}
 ```
 #### moveTo(x: number, y: number)